charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 Below are selected generation samples using the same prompts for both the reference and custom models.
 With more epochs, we see that the custom model's outputs become more coherent, but they eventually divulge into gibberish.
 This is most likely due to limited context length and a small initial training loop of 5 epochs.

 For Performer they still produce recognizable English words.
 This shows the model is capturing some of GPT-2's distribution, though lots of improvements can still be made.

+#### Linear Combination of Attention Masks

+**Prompt**: Hello, my name is
+- **Reference**: Hello, my name is Michael.
+I am an avid and highly informed computer science student who has been teaching at the University of Maryland for over 20 years."
+The letter said that students should be able to "discuss any topic or situation related by their professor about which they have no knowledge" if it's not presented in a timely fashion on campus during school hours (see above).
+Students are expected only one day before commencement: from 9 p!m., unless explicitly instructed otherwise through instructor feedback form once all questions were received — see section 7-6 below.)
+The report continues with this line of inquiry as written; however Drs.
+- **Custom**: Hello, my name is P.Nashin," she's a young woman with an infectious disease called Myalgic Fever.
+In March 2011 , the World Health Organization released statistics on 7th and 8 October of 2012 from 1 January 2013 to 15 April 2017 ( ). " The second part was already completed in December 2014".
+This had been decided by their manager 's decision : In his absence he made two signings as well at Swansea City for £1 million during that term - albeit without scoring twice since 2009-13

+**Prompt**: The meaning of life is
+- **Reference**: The meaning of life is not a function that we have to live in.
+Life requires us to be aware of what it means, how our bodies are shaped and changed by the world around us; living this way will lead to much greater success for ourselves as well as those who care about you."
+In other words: You're going to need people like me – or at least someone willing to give your body weight every day if so inclined - on an ongoing basis .
+I know all too intimately which types of women do best together (or don't) with whom but my advice would go out there…there's no one-size fits
+- **Custom**: The meaning of life is that it has no intrinsic worth.
+The Lord knows his God and will give him power to do great things for others . " This would be the last year or we should have a few days like this, but I am still not sure how much money you'll pay in terms [for] some time]."

 #### Native Sparse Attention